FRRouting/frr/doc/user/ospfd.rst

    net.ipv4.conf.<interface name>.rp_filter value to 0.
 In order for
    the ospf multicast packets to be delivered by the kernel.

-.. clicmd:: no ip ospf network

    Set explicitly network type for specified interface.

 .. clicmd:: ip ospf priority (0-255)

-.. clicmd:: no ip ospf priority

    Set RouterPriority integer value.
 The router with the highest priority will be more eligible to become Designated Router.
 Setting the value to 0, makes